enibigir/trackingvertexing/_episodes/01-The five basic track variables.md

 The first three lines load the `FWLite` framework, the `.root` data file, and prepare a `Handle` for the track collection using its full C++ name (`std::vector`).
 In each event, we load the tracks labeled `generalTracks` and loop over them, printing out the **five basic track variables** for each.
 The C++ equivalent of this is hidden below (longer and more difficult to write and compile, but faster to execute on large datasets) and is optional for this entire short exercise.

 > ## C++ version
-> First generate a template (also refered to as a skeleton) for analyzing an AOD root file with CMSSW with `#!bash mkedanlzr`
+> First generate a template (also referred to as a skeleton) for analyzing an AOD root file with CMSSW with `#!bash mkedanlzr`
 > ~~~
 > cd ${CMSSW_BASE}/src
 > mkedanlzr PrintOutTracks